23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 Apply for Bhutan Visa in advance

-3. Nepal Citizens also need Bhutan Visa
+3. Nepal Citizens also need a Bhutan Visa

 While Nepal is the closest location in the world for travel to Bhutan, even Nepali citizens are required to book a tour to Bhutan to obtain a visa for entry to the kingdom.
 Nepal is not one of the countries that have visa-free entry or freedom of movement in and out of Bhutan.

-Nationals of India are not required to get a Bhutan visa in advance or book a pre-arranged tour of Bhutan.
+Indian tourists are not required to get a Bhutan visa in advance or book a pre-arranged tour of Bhutan.
 India has an agreement of Freedom of Movement with Bhutan, which means Indian citizens can enter the country freely, with just their passport or Voter ID as identification for entry.

 5. Only two airlines offer flights between Kathmandu and Paro